StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 ### Comments
 You can add comments to the assembly code by right-clicking an assembly instruction and going to _Comments_ in the context menu.
 There are options to position the comment in several places, including end-of-line (EOL), pre-line, post-line, and plate comments.
 The default keybind ';' will open the comment interface for EOL comments, and you can also assign key bindings to the other types of comments in _Edit > Tool Options > Key Bindings_.

-Here is an example end-of-line comment added to address 0x80450f0.
+Here is an example end-of-line comment.
 >![](/assets/img/reverse-engineering/eol-comment.png)<br>
 >End-of-line comment